MicrosoftEdge/WebView2Feedback/specs/APIReview_UAString.md

 # Background
-The User Agent (UA) is a client-side piece of information that the browser/webcontrol sends to the server or website a user visits.
-It contains information about user’s system and is modifiable by the user.

 Currently, a developer can pass the --user-agent browser args to the CreateWebView2EnvironmentWithDetails function.
 	Ex.
 CreateWebView2EnvironmentWithDetails(nullptr, nullptr, L"--user-agent=\"myUA\"", ...);